xKV: Cross-Layer KV-Cache Compression via Aligned Singular Vector Extraction: Accuracy Evaluations

-\paragraph{Datasets.} We select RULER as our major benchmark, which features complex tasks such as retrieval, multi-hop tracking, and question-answering.
-For DeepSeek-Coder-V2, we adopt Repobench-P \cite{RepoBench} and LCC \cite{LCC} from LongBench's \cite{LongBench} collection to evaluate the LLM capabilities of code completion under long-context scenarios.
+\paragraph{Datasets.} We select RULER \citep{hsieh2024ruler} as our primary benchmark, which features complex tasks such as retrieval, multi-hop tracking, and question-answering.
+We also evaluate our approach using Needle In A Haystack (NIAH) \citep{niah} under multi-turn setups.
+Additionally, we assess performance on LongBench (Appendix~\ref{app: Results on LongBench}).

-\paragraph{Baselines.} We compare against two baselines.
-First, Single SVD, a special case of \xKV{} with group size $|\mathcal{G}|=1$, factorizes each layer’s key and value caches independently.
-For a fair comparison, the Single-Layer SVD also applies decomposition on the fly for every incoming request.
-We also compare \xKV{} to representative inter‐layer compression method, MiniCache.
-The baseline refers to the model’s original (uncompressed) KV cache.